alelken/website/README.md

 # Alelken / Alayn Website

 This repository hosts the marketing site for **Alayn**, an AI-driven wellness application.
 The project is built with React and Vite and deployed to Firebase Hosting.
-A prerender plugin is included to generate static pages during the build step so search engines can index the content easily.
+Static pages are generated using **react-snap**, which crawls each route after the Vite build to produce pre-rendered HTML for search engines.

 ## Getting Started